Python-PyQt/PyQt6-Docs/descriptions/QtOpenGL/QOpenGLTexture-createTextureView-f.rst

     :status: todo
     :pysig: 1e7e9349b5488b3cd316afe38e65f59b
     :realsig: (QOpenGLTexture::Target,QOpenGLTexture::TextureFormat,int,int,int,int) const
-    :digest: af269d5cdab86f33e5f0f5bf5d0ec33e
+    :digest: 5a53165a352629949cc33c661bc40064

 Attempts to create a texture view onto this texture.
 A texture view is somewhat analogous to a view in SQL in that it presents a restricted or reinterpreted view of the original data.
-Texture views do not allocate any more server-side storage, insted relying on the storage buffer of the source texture.
+Texture views do not allocate any more server-side storage, instead relying on the storage buffer of the source texture.

 Texture views are only available when using immutable storage.
 For more information on texture views see http://www.opengl.org/wiki/Texture_Storage#Texture_views.